For information regarding CCH Learning Events Covid-19 Health and Safety Practices, please click HERE.

 Catherine Chiang is a Senior Consultant (GST) in Consul Biz Consultancy Services.
 She has previously spent 6 years in the IRAS, handling GST and Income Tax audit and almost 10 years with 2 of the Big Four international accounting firms, specialising in GST compliance and advisory work.
 During this period, she has accumulated extensive experience in performing GST prudential reviews, GST consultancy, GST compliance, GST audits and GST training for clients.

 Catherine has a Bachelor of Accountancy (Honours) degree from the National University of Singapore.
-She is an Accredited Tax Advisor (GST) registered with the Singapore Institute of Accredited Tax Professionals and a member of the Institute of Singapore Chartered Accountants.
+She is an Accredited Tax Advisor (GST) registered with the Singapore Chartered Tax Professionals and a member of the Institute of Singapore Chartered Accountants.
 Catherine is also an ACTA certified Trainer.